Keeping your puppy healthy

 Keeping your puppy in tip top health

 You're the best person to keep your puppy bouncing with health and vitality.
-Not only are you responsible for his day-to-day health care, but you're also the person who knows him best of all.
+Not only are you responsible for their day-to-day health care, you're also the person who knows them the best.
 This makes you the ideal 'eyes and ears' of your vet between visits.

 Mouth and Dental care